-Many times, birth fathers simply do not understand the adoption process and view abortion as the easy way out.
+Many times, birth fathers simply do not understand the adoption process and view abortion as an easy way out.
 Consider sharing with him all the reasons why you feel adoption is the best decision for everyone and why you are against the abortion.
-You may also suggest that the two of you speak with an Adoption Specialist, so he might see different perspectives on adoption.
+You may also suggest that the two of you speak with an adoption specialist, so he might see different perspectives on adoption.

 Finally, remember that no one can force you into making a decision that you don’t believe is right – not your parents, friends or even the father of the baby.

 Birth Father is in Jail

 If the father of your baby is in jail, your Adoption Specialist will be able to explain to you the adoption process according to your state's laws.